SABS-R3-Epidemiology/seirmo/README.md

 * [Setup](#set-up)

 ## General Info
 This program models the outbreak of an infectious disease with the SEIR model.
 The SEIR model is a compartmental model with four compartments: susceptible (S), exposed (but not yet infectious) (E), infectious (I), and recovered (R).
 Each individual is in one compartment at a time, and different rates quantify the movement of an individual from one compartment to another.

+Two submodels are defined in the program: a deterministic SEIR model and a stochastic SEIR model.
+Both are non-spatial and are time dependant.
+When the population size is small, the emergent behaviour of the two systems (deterministic and stochastic) can significantly differ.
+When the population size is larger, the dynamics tend to better align.

+## Deterministic SEIR
+The deterministic model supposes that the population is large and well-mixed, and that small fluctuations in compartments do not impact the general solution.
 The conceptualisation of the model is illustrated below, and the parameters are described in a table below.

 ![SEIR model conceptualisation](./images/seir_conceptualisation.png)